 And offers returns for:

 1, Wildlife: Protect and enhance Biodiversity through rainforest restoration

 2, Climate: Sequester Carbon and establish credits through rainforest restoration

 4, Planet: Establish sustainable communities in the places in which we work through employment, business and staff involvement, volunteering and supporting a localised economy

 Required financial investment

-The project is commencing in July 2022 through an initial investment that will begin production of the 110,000 plants to be established on the site.
-The total required investment is $3.1m.
+The project is commencing in July 2022 through an initial investment that will begin production of the 110,000 plants in the nursery.
+The total required investment for the project is $3.1m.
 The scope of work has been established and costed and a detailed budget is available on request.